Fiddle Leaf Fig Yellow Leaves — Reading the Pattern to Find the Cause

 - 4

-If yellowing appears mainly on new growth and the plant is in a dark spot, move to bright indirect light.
-Allow 6–8 weeks for the color improvement to become visible in new leaves.
+If the yellowing is showing up mainly in new growth and the plant is sitting in a dim spot, relocate it to bright indirect light.
+Give it six to eight weeks before expecting the color improvement to actually show up in freshly emerging leaves.

 - 5

-If the plant has not been fertilized in over 12 months and is in its growing season, apply a balanced liquid fertilizer (with a nitrogen emphasis, such as 3-1-2) at half strength.
-Do not fertilize if overwatering or root problems are also present.
+If the plant hasn't been fertilized in over a year and it's currently in its growing season, apply a balanced liquid fertilizer with a nitrogen emphasis at half strength.
+Skip fertilizing entirely if overwatering or a root problem is also present, since feeding a struggling root system won't help and can make things worse.

 Prevention

-- Position in bright indirect light — FLF needs more light than most tropical houseplants to maintain dark green foliage.
+- Keep the plant in genuinely bright indirect light — fiddle-leaf fig needs more light than most tropical houseplants to hold onto its deep green color.

-- After any relocation, accept that 1–3 lower leaves may yellow as normal adjustment and do not overcorrect with extra water or fertilizer.
+- After any relocation, expect one to three lower leaves to yellow as a normal adjustment and avoid overcorrecting with extra water or fertilizer in response.

 Quick Summary